 Maybe you've noticed a drop in performance.
 An employee has stopped engaging with their team.
 Maybe they just... seem unhappy.
 When you encounter this situation, three objectives need to be front-of-mind:

-- Bolster your hunch with real-world data.
+Bolster your hunch with real-world data.
 In a small company, you'll notice when an employee starts to struggle—but it's your responsibility to test this hunch with extra context, from the employee themselves, the people they work closest with, and objective performance data.
+Even using the employee recognition data from tools like Recognize can indicate who is winning and who isn't across groups or locations.

 These three goals help to frame the rest of the process: firing someone is a fraught, emotional event—but sometimes, it's the right thing to do for everyone involved.